Six essential courses.

 Each course overview*, included in your course plan, is built around four or five objectives learners are expected to achieve.

-Course content is structured to support learners using various learning resources including readings, slide decks, videos and handouts.
+Course content is structured to support learners using various resources including reading materials, slide decks, videos and handouts.

 4. Expect a slow start and gradual increases in complexity